-- i.
-Misuse or damage to safety equipment, such as fire extinguishers, window stops, exit signs, or sprinkler heads (including hanging items from sprinkler heads); - ii.
-Knowingly or negligently causing or attempting to cause a fire in a university building; - iii.
-Initiating or causing to be initiated any false alarm/report, warning, or threat of fire, explosion, or other emergency; - iv.
-Failing to evacuate a building during an emergency drill or actual emergency; - v.
-Intentional or unintentional throwing, dropping, allowing to fall, lowering of, or in any way putting any object, solid or liquid, out of a window or from any building structure including but not limited to a balcony, rooftop deck, stairwell,or any equivalent interior structure of any building; and - vi.
-Use or possession of fireworks on university premises. - O. Theft: Theft of property or of services (e.g. parking or recreational facilities).
-This includes when a person is knowingly in possession of stolen property. - P. Unauthorized Use of the University's Name: Any unauthorized commercial use

-(including for non-monetary gain) of the university's name, logo, or other representation.
+- Misuse or damage to safety equipment, such as fire extinguishers, window stops, exit signs, or sprinkler heads (including hanging items from sprinkler heads); - Knowingly or negligently causing or attempting to cause a fire in a university building; - Initiating or causing to be initiated any false alarm/report, warning, or threat of fire, explosion, or other emergency; - Failing to evacuate a building during an emergency drill or actual emergency; - Intentionally or unintentionally putting any object, solid, or liquid, out of a window or from any building structure including but not limited to a balcony, rooftop deck, stairwell, or any equivalent interior structure of any building; and - Use or possession of fireworks on university premises. - O. Theft: Theft of property or of services (e.g., parking or recreational facilities).
+This includes when a person is knowingly in possession of stolen property. - P. Unauthorized Use of the University's Name: Any unauthorized commercial use (including for non-monetary gain) of the university's name, logo, or other representation.